yanconglin/Deep-Hough-Transform-Line-Priors/README.md

 ## Remarks on the Hough Transform (to do).
 Currently, the HT-IHT module in this repo runs both on CPUs and GPUs, but consumes more memory (depends on the image size).

-Update: I have released a CUDA implementation of both HT and IHT modules.
-Please check [Geometric priors make dataset variations vanish](https://github.com/yanconglin/VanishingPoint_HoughTransform_GaussianSphere) for details.
+Update: I have released a CUDA implementation of both HT and IHT modules in my recent work on vanishing point detection [Geometric priors make dataset variations vanish](https://github.com/yanconglin/VanishingPoint_HoughTransform_GaussianSphere) for details.

 There is also another CUDA implementation for Hough Tranform.
-You may check this repo [Deep Hough Transform for Semantic Line Detection](https://github.com/Hanqer/deep-hough-transform) for details.
+Check [Deep Hough Transform for Semantic Line Detection](https://github.com/Hanqer/deep-hough-transform) for details.

 If you wish to understand the intuition behind the initialization, check this excellent dissertation (Chapter 2) "Magnusson, M.: Linogram and Other Direct Fourier Methods for Tomographic Reconstruction.
 Linköping University (1993)".